defold/defold/README_BUILD.md

 Start by setting up the build environment:

-    $ ./scripts/build.py shell --platform=...
+    $ ./scripts/build.py shell

 This will start a new shell with all of the required environment variables set (`DYNAMO_HOME` etc).
-This step is required whenever you switch target platform.

 ### Install packages and SDKs